mettaseva/digitalgarden/src/site/notes/Explore/To-Do.md

 - **Bugs**
 	- Interactive graph works well in Edge browser, but is slow or non-functional in my Brave browser. < <span style="background:#fff88f">Reply pending</span>
 - Is there a way to UNpublish files without <u>deleting</u> them from the Vault?
-- No embeds for YouTube videos?
-Substack subscribe forms? <- <font color="#ff0000">Test first</font>
-- Any place to view all of the themes?
-- Where/how to access/copy heading links?
-- Where/how to customize theme font?
 - Where does the publish flag display?
-- See feature requests in TBMain < <span style="background:#fff88f">Reply pending</span>

 ---

 #### To Do Soon
-- Change accent color?
 - Remove shadow from tab stacks?
 - Set-up default workspace?
 - Review/update current plugin list <- <font color="#ff0000">Compare with desktop installation</font>